Reading GPS Data from PX4 Autopilot

 7. Connect the USB cable from the PX4 flight controller to the host computer.

-8. In the Hardware tab, click the Monitor & Tune to start signal monitoring and parameter tuning.
+Monitor & Tune: To run the model for signal monitoring and parameter tuning, on the Hardware tab, in the Mode section, select Run on board and then click Monitor & Tune to start signal monitoring and parameter tuning.

 9. Verify the output GPS values in the Scope display.
 The values correspond to the current GPS position of the PX4 flight controller.